joenb33/Tryallium/README.md

 # Tryallium
-A website powered by Inspirobot API and AI language model <a href="https://beta.openai.com/docs/models/gpt-3" target="_new">ChatGPT</a>.
+A website powered by AI language model <a href="https://beta.openai.com/docs/models/gpt-3" target="_new">ChatGPT</a>.
 Features a veriety of projects.
 Built with HTML, CSS, and JavaScript for education and entertainment.

 <h2>Features</h2>
     <ul>